 Rest assured that you are not just being dramatic, there are real physical, physiological, and mental explanations for this seemingly erratic behavior.

 Changes in hormone levels

 While there are certainly several factors contributing to mood swings, the biggest culprit is a sudden surge in pesky pregnancy hormones.
 During the early days of gestation, a woman experiences a veritable flood of estrogen and progesterone.
-These two hormones can do a number on one’s state of emotional health.
+These two hormones can do a number on one’s state of mental health.